multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ### Deploying a smart contract providing the ABI file

-For functions that have complex arguments we can use the ABI file generated when building the contract.
+For functions that have complex arguments, we can use the ABI file generated when building the contract.
 The ABI can be provided using the `--abi` argument.
 When using the ABI, and only when using the ABI, the arguments should be written in a `json` file and should be provided via the `--arguments-file` argument.

 For this example, we'll use the [multisig contract](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/multisig).